ku-dml/mol-infer/Cyclic/README.md

 [Module 3](Module_3/) for detail.
 + Module 4 generates graphs (partial enumeration).
 See [Module 4](Module_4/) for detail.

-In order to understand how they deal with these tasks, one may need to read our paper (will be uploaded soon).
+In order to understand how they deal with these tasks, one may need to read our [paper](https://arxiv.org/abs/2010.09203).

 ## Compile and Usage